robertmok/seed-website-V3/README.md

 Link to version 2 of replica repository: https://github.com/robertmok/seed-website

-This is another replica version of http://www.seedsustainable.com/
+This is another replica (version 3) of http://www.seedsustainable.com/

 - This replica is not designed to be a single page application.
 - Extra pages added: Education, Strategies, Solutions